-Maryland's New Lawn Fertilizer Law In a Nutshell
+Maryland's Lawn Fertilizer Law In a Nutshell

-Maryland's new lawn fertilizer law takes effect October 1, 2013 and includes new rules for fertilizer manufacturers, lawn care professionals and homeowners who fertilize their own lawns.
-If you are a do-it-yourselfer, here's what you need to know and do to prevent excess fertilizer from washing off your lawn and into streams, rivers and the Chesapeake Bay.
+Maryland's lawn fertilizer law helps protect the Chesapeake Bay from excess nutrients entering its waters from lawns and other managed grassy areas.
+If you fertilize your lawn yourself, here's what you need to know and do to prevent excess nutrients from washing off your property and into storm drains, streams, and rivers that feed the Bay.

 - Do not over-fertilize.
 Follow University of Maryland fertilizer recommendations at extension.umd.edu/hgic. - A single fertilizer application may not exceed 0.9 pound total nitrogen per 1,000 square feet which can include no more than 0.7 pound of soluble nitrogen per 1,000 square feet.
 For seasonal and yearly fertilizer rates, visit extension.umd.edu/hgic.
-Look for HG 112 in the box labeled "Click Here for Publications." - Most Maryland lawns have sufficient phosphorus.
+Search for HG 112. - Most Maryland lawns have sufficient phosphorus.
 Do not apply phosphorus to lawns unless a soil test shows that your soil